morganney/module-type/README.md

 [![NPM version](https://img.shields.io/npm/v/node-module-type.svg)](https://www.npmjs.com/package/node-module-type)

 Detects the module type of a running Node.js file, either `module`, `commonjs`, or `unknown`.
-Whether this is useful remains to be seen, but might be for library/package authors.
+Mostly useful for library/package authors and build toolchains.

+## Requirements

+- Node.js >= 20.11.0

 ## Example

 If the project has:

-- `package.json` with `"type": "module"` or
+- `package.json` with `"type": "module"`
-- Uses file extensions of `.mjs` or
+- Uses file extensions of `.mjs`
 - Started node with `--experimental-default-type=module`

 Then: